Circassian nationalism: Campaign for genocide recognition

-Circassians have attempted to attract global media attention to the Circassian Genocide and its relation to the city of Sochi (where the Olympics were held in 2014) by holding mass protests in Vancouver, Istanbul and New York during the 2010 Vancouver Winter Olympics.
+Several Circassians attempted to attract global media attention to the Circassian genocide and its relation to the city of Sochi (the host city of the 2014 Winter Olympics) by holding mass protests in Vancouver, Istanbul and New York during the 2010 Winter Olympics in Vancouver, Canada.

-On 20 March 2010, a Circassian Genocide Congress was held in the Georgian capital of Tbilisi, funded in part by the Circassian members of the Western political analysis center, the Jamestown Foundation.
+On 20 March 2010, a Circassian genocide congress was held in the Georgian capital of Tbilisi, funded in part by the Circassian members of the Western political analysis center, the Jamestown Foundation.

-The congress passed a resolution, urging Georgia to become the first UN-recognized State to recognize the Circassian Genocide.
+A resolution was passed that led to Georgia becoming the first UN-recognized sovereign state to recognize the Circassian genocide.
 In May 2011, Georgia followed through and recognized the acts as a genocide.
-Soon after, the Chechen separatist government-in-exile announced that it commended Georgia's decision, and advocated pan-Caucasian solidarity, and Circassians, Georgians, Chechens and other Caucasian diaspora in European countries staged demonstrations to show their support.
+Soon after, the Chechen government-in-exile announced that it commended Georgia's decision.
+The government-in-exile also called for pan-Caucasian solidarity; as a result, Circassians, Georgians, Chechens and other Caucasian diasporas in European countries staged demonstrations to show their support.
 In appreciation for the Georgian recognition, the Georgian flag was seen flying in Nalchik, the capital of Kabardino-Balkaria, which had been a bastion of anti-Georgian sentiment before the recognition.

-The next year, on the same day of 21 May, a monument was erected in Anaklia, Georgia, to commemorate the suffering of the Circassians.
-Soon, in Russia, a presidential commission has been set up to try and deny the Circassian genocide, with respect to the events of the 1860s.
+On 21 May 2011, a monument was erected in Anaklia, Georgia, to commemorate the suffering of the Circassians.
+In response, a presidential commission was later set up in Russia to try and deny the Circassian genocide, with respect to the events of the 1860s.

+In 2014, the Circassian movement culminated in the Circassian protests against the 2014 Winter Olympics.
+In response to the actualization of the "Circassian issue," Russia followed the usual path: suppression of Circassian protests, discrediting the Circassian movement by linking it to external factors (the interests of countries such as Georgia, the United States and Israel).

-On 1 December 2015, in the Great Union Day (the national day of Romania), a large number of Circassian representatives sent a request to the Romanian Government asking it to recognize the Circassian genocide.
+On 1 December 2015, on Great Union Day (the national day of Romania), a large number of Circassian representatives sent a request to the Romanian Government asking it to recognize the Circassian genocide.
 The letter was specifically sent to the President (Klaus Iohannis), the Prime Minister (Dacian Cioloș), the President of the Senate (Călin Popescu-Tăriceanu) and the President of the Chamber of Deputies (Valeriu Zgonea).
 The document included 239 signatures and was written in Arabic, English, Romanian and Turkish.
 Similar requests had already been sent earlier by Circassian representatives to Estonia, Lithuania, Moldova, Poland and Ukraine.
 In the case of Moldova, the request was sent on 27 August of the same year (2015), on the Moldovan Independence Day, to the President (Nicolae Timofti), the Prime Minister (Valeriu Streleț) and the President of the Parliament (Andrian Candu).
 The request was also redacted in Arabic, English, Romanian and Turkish languages and included 192 signatures.
 The Romanian and Moldovan governments ignored the request.